-In his efforts to earn right-standing, he lost his soul.
-His priorities—accumulating wealth and significance the world’s way—produced great worth, prestige and success, yet an unrest besieged his innermost soul.
-In search of relief, he hoped for approval or a short to-do list.
+In his efforts to earn right standing, he lost his way.
+His priorities—accumulating wealth and significance the world’s way—produced great worth, prestige and success, yet unrest besieged his soul.
+In search of relief, he hoped for either approval or a short to-do list.

-When faced with truth, his tightened grip on wealth disallowed prying his fingers open, leaving him eternally empty-handed.
+When faced with truth, his tightened grip on wealth left him eternally empty-handed.